When it comes to parenting, there is nothing I care more about than character.

 With this in mind, I started something new this year, and it’s going so well I thought I’d share it with you, too.

-I thought of this new thing spontaneously, (on January 2nd to be exact,) and right there on the spot, I asked my boys for a full-year commitment.
-Yep, call me crazy, but I assigned my boys one more thing to add to their already busy schedule.
+I thought of this new thing spontaneously, (on January 2nd to be exact,) and right there on the spot, I asked one of my sons for a full-year commitment.
+Yep, call me crazy, but I assigned my son one more thing to add to his already busy schedule.
 I understand that no teenager has extra time–but I decided that this might just need to push something else out of the way.
 It’s that important.

 And (for lack of a better name) I simply call it: